Financial Aid for Military and Veterans

 Air Force Nursing

-Nurses may receive specialized training at the Center for Sustainment of Trauma and Readiness Skills or in Expeditionary Medical Support.
-Training is also available in epidemiology, neonatal services, and surgery.
-The Air Force offers fellowships in advanced and executive development and in critical care and trauma.
+Nurses may receive specialized training at the Center for Sustainment of Trauma and Readiness Skills, or in expeditionary medical support, epidemiology, neonatal services, or surgery.
+The Air Force offers fellowships in advanced and executive development, along with critical care and trauma.

-Two-year and three-year scholarships are available for Nurse Corps specialties.
-The Health Professions Scholarship Program pays full tuition and fees for nurses pursuing advanced education at a degree-granting institution.
-Recipients must commit to one year of active-duty service for each year of funding.
+Two- and three-year scholarships are available for Nurse Corps specialties.
+The Health Professions Scholarship Program pays full tuition and fees for nurses pursuing an advanced degree.
+Recipients must commit to one year of active-duty service for each year of funding they receive.

 Army Nurse Corps

-The Army Nurse Corps is one of six corps of medical practitioners that serve in the U.S. Army.
-Nurses provide care for service members, families, and military veterans and retirees.
-The Army Nurse Corps offers opportunities for professional growth and continuing education.
-Nurses receive respect as commissioned officers who lead teams of healthcare providers.
-You may work in facilities that are more advanced than public or private hospitals and develop technical and problem-solving skills.
+The Army Nurse Corps offers a wealth of opportunities for professional growth and continuing education.
+Nurses are respected commissioned officers who lead teams of healthcare providers.
+Many work in advanced healthcare settings, where they develop strong technical and problem-solving skills.

 Navy Nurse Corps

-The Navy Nurse Corps provides nursing support for the U.S. Navy and the U.S. Marine Corps.
-Navy nurses are referred to as hospital corpsman and can be stationed with a Navy medical facility or deployed to Navy or Fleet Marine Force units.
+The Navy Nurse Corps provides the U.S. Navy and the U.S. Marine Corps with medical care, including preventative treatment and clinical tests.
+Also referred to as hospital corpsmen, these nurses can be stationed at Navy medical facilities, deployed to Navy or Fleet Marine Force units, or participate in humanitarian medical missions.
 A hospital corpsman learns skills in surgery assistance, emergency medical and dental treatment, and field-based medical care.
-They also spearhead many preventative care and clinical tests.

-The Navy offers military nursing scholarships for postgraduate medical education.
-The Health Professions Scholarship Program covers tuition and a living allowance with a sign-on bonus at graduation.
-The Health Services Collegiate Program pays between $157,000 and $269,000 while completing graduate education, a housing allowance, and additional military pay.
+The Health Professions Scholarship Program covers tuition and provides a living allowance, with a sign-on bonus at graduation for students who attend select graduate-level nursing programs.
+The Health Services Collegiate Program awards graduate students with $157,000-$269,000, a housing allowance, and additional military pay.
 The Federal Assistance Program offers more than $275,000 during medical residency, an additional $45,000 yearly grant, and a monthly stipend.

-Individuals without a current nursing degree interested in joining the Navy Nursing Corps must have a high school diploma and pass all requirements for enlistment in the Navy.
-The Navy provides training to work your way towards hospital corpsman.
-Training in the Navy can also lead to credentials in the medical field as sailors, who receive extensive hands-on training and one-on-one mentorship.
+Individuals without a nursing degree who are interested in joining the Navy Nursing Corps must hold a high school diploma and pass all enlistment requirements before starting hospital corpsman training.
+Participating sailors who wish to earn medical credentials receive extensive practical training and one-on-one mentorship.

 Nursing Scholarships for Military and Veterans